John Rechy: Literary career

+Personal life

+Rechy has acknowledged earning money as a sex worker prior to the start of his literary career, and following the success of his first novel.
+He continued hustling into his forties while also teaching at UCLA, teaching during the day, and hustling at night.
+Throughout the 1970s and 1980s he dealt with personal drug use, as well as the AIDS crisis, which killed several of his friends.

 Awards, honors and recognition

 Rechy is the first novelist to receive PEN-USA-West's Lifetime Achievement Award (1997); he is the recipient of the Bill Whitehead Award for Lifetime Achievement from Publishing Triangle (1999) and an NEA fellow.
 He is a faculty member at the Master of Professional Writing Program at the University of Southern California.
 He is the first recipient of ONE Magazine Culture Hero Award.

 In 2016, he won the first annual Los Angeles Review of Books/UCR Creative Writing Lifetime Achievement Award.

 At the 30th Lambda Literary Awards in 2018, he won the Lambda Literary Award for Gay Fiction for After the Blue Hour.

 In 2018, Rechy was also awarded with the Robert Kirsch Award for lifetime achievement noting that he is "a major figure in Mexican, LGBTQ and Los Angeles literary communities."

 In 2020 The Texas Institute of Letters honored Rechy with its Lon Tinkle Lifetime Achievement Award.
 TIL President Carmen Tafolla called Rechy's work "a significant turning point in modern American literature, and a prose so poetically crafted it sharpens our perception of both the beauty and the ache of the human experience."